 The wood-burned patterns that I use in my work are inspired by traditional tablet weaving and textile patterns.
 Instead of thread, I “weave” lines with pyrography, an ancient method of decorating wood with burned images.
-Each pattern is named for a tribe, group, or race from Heathen mythologies.
+Each pattern is named for a tribe, group, or race from Norse Pagan mythologies.

 The simplest of the patterns that I use is meant to feel austere, powerful, and familiar.
 Named for the Norns who wove the fates of mortals, it resembles a braided line of destiny.

-The Alfar eventually became the elves of Victorian legends and stories, but originally, the Alfar were the ancestors of the human race.
-Said to live “beneath the mounds” built to honour them, they were venerated even above the gods.
-The pattern evokes the sun rising between the peaks of the old hills where the ancestors are said to reside.
+The Alfar eventually became the elves of Victorian legends and stories, but originally the Alfar were the ancestors of the human race.
+Folklore says they live “beneath the mounds” built to honour them, and they were venerated even above the gods.
+The pattern evokes the sun rising between the peaks of the old hills where the ancestors reside.

 The most familiar family of the Norse gods, the Æsir are made up of several different clans of gods, giants, and beings with unknown origins.
 They represent unity and diversity, and are the care-takers of the world we inhabit. Óðin, Frigga, and Thor are well known Æsir.
 Their pattern combines elements of other patterns, woven harmoniously into a single balanced band.